JohnMing143/new-try/source/_posts/chatgpt.md

 -The model is often excessively verbose and overuses certain phrases such as restating that it’s a language model trained by OpenAI.

-## What are some applications of ChatGPT?

-ChatGPT has many potential applications across different domains and industries: